tsokying/Data-mining-project/README.md

 I made the suggestion to my professor that we can find out the top words easily with the help of R.<br>
 1) I downloaded the data and group them by provices. (folder /area)<br>
 2) I splited them by sentences and years respectively.<br>
-3) I ran the R script I modify from online resouce.<br>
+3) I ran the R script and found the top words from difference categories.<br>

-When looked back, there are many places can be improved.
-But I still upload the original files here as a record :)
+There are many places can be improved, but I still upload the original files here as a record :)